retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 **Hardware**

-Cad2Arduino is an extensible core designed to allow more than the suggested hardware.
+Cad2Arduino is an extensible core designed to allow more devices than the suggested here.
 However, the default version is assemblied with the following hardware:
 - Arduino Mega 2560.
 Arduino Nano or Uno are suitable.
 - 0.96 Inch Oled display.
 - 8x8 Led Matrix Module MAX7219.